Skiing in Stubaital

 Stubaital Mountain Restaurants

-The Stubai ski area offers an excellent choice of mountain eating and drinking from haute-cuisine to good quality self-service and coffee and snack bars.
-The star turn is the Schaufelspitz restaurant at Eisgrat on the Stubai Glacier.
+The Stubai ski area offers an excellent choice of mountain dining and refreshments, from haute cuisine to good-quality self-service restaurants, coffee and snack bars.

 Stubai Glacier Mountain Restaurants

-This is the Tirol and standards are, as you would expect, high at almost every level.
-Add to that traditional and modern Tirolean charm and you have here in Stubaital a really good offering of mountain huts.
+This is the Tirol, where standards are, as you would expect, high at almost every level, with a really good offering of mountain huts, both traditional and modern.

-At Stubai Glacier for Alpine character a must-visit is the Dresdnerhutte, a lovely old mountain hut by the Fernau middle station that serves decadent hot chocolate with rum, apple strudel, as well as real Tyrolean food.
-This also has some accommodation- there are bunk rooms, hot showers, an internet computer and atmospheric taxidermy snagged from the surrounding mountains.
-The cozy wooden out-hut serves snacks and drinks, and is a perfect suntrap.
+At Stubai Glacier, a must-visit for Alpine character is the Dresdnerhutte, a lovely old mountain hut by the Fernau middle station that serves decadent hot chocolate with rum, apple strudel, and real Tyrolean food.
+It also has simple overnight accommodation – bunk rooms, hot showers, an internet computer and atmospheric taxidermy snagged from the surrounding mountains.
+The cosy wooden out-hut serves snacks and drinks, and is a perfect suntrap.

-For modern table service or out on the sun terrace, Zur Goldenen Gams restaurant in Gamsgarten mid-station is an attractive, large post and beam restaurant — handy for ski school meeting and the Intersport Gamsgarten, where you can drop your skis and boots at the end of the day.
-Also good childrens dining facilities in the Gamsgarten’s self-service restaurant.
+For modern table service or out on the sun terrace, the Zur Goldenen Gams restaurant in Gamsgarten mid-station is an attractive, large post-and-beam restaurant — handy for a ski school meeting and the Intersport Gamsgarten, where you can store your skis and boots at the end of the day.
+There are also good children’s dining facilities in the Gamsgarten’s self-service restaurant.

-Eat and drink at Jochdole on Top of the Tyrol, the highest mountain restaurant around.
-It’s a chic and modern counter service restaurant that juts out of the glacier over a precipice.
-From one gondola to another, up here at 3,150 metres they claim you can see “almost to Venice”, so hands up if you spot St Mark’s!
+Eat and drink at Jochdohle on Top of the Tyrol, the highest mountain restaurant around.
+It’s a chic, modern counter-service restaurant that juts out over a precipice.
+From one gondola to another, up here at 3,150m, they claim you can see “almost to Venice”, so hands up if you spot St Mark’s!

-Top marks though goes to the Schaufelspitz restaurant set at 2900m at Eisgrat.
+Top marks, though, go to the Schaufelspitz restaurant set at 2,900m at Eisgrat.
 This is evolved Austrian cuisine of a very high order (Gault-Millau have awarded a Toque) accommodated in a slick modern interpretation of wood glass and steel.
-Very stylish indeed and as good as anywhere else in the Alps at this end of the spectrum .
+Very stylish indeed, and as good as anywhere else in the Alps at this end of the spectrum.

-Nextdoor the equally stylish Zum Steinbock café serves up coffees, pastries and schnapps.
+Next door, the equally stylish Zum Steinbock café serves up coffees, pastries and schnapps.
 As pleasant a pit-stop as you can get in the high Alps.
 The Kaiserschmarren here is to die for.
-Also here is the Eisgrat self-service restaurant, which is as nice as self-service gets in the Tirol.
+Close by is the Eisgrat self-service restaurant, which is as nice as self-service gets in the Tirol.

 Schick2000 Mountain Restaurants

-The Panorama restaurant at Kreuzjoch is a large self-service facility which serves big hearty tirolean mountain fare and, as its name suggests, commands fabulous views from its perch above 2100m.
-Lower down above the middle station and adjacent to Big Ron’s Kinderland, the Bruggeralm serves rustic local fare with charm and ambiance.
+Lower down above the middle station and adjacent to Big Ron’s Kinderland, the Bruggeralm serves rustic local fare with charm and ambience.

 Photo: TVB Stubai | Stubaier Gletscher | Andre Schoenherr